Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/i/ICU/README.md

   * We started from an EasyConfig file from the University of Antwerpen which itself is based on the ones in the EasyBuilders repository.

+### 71.1 from CPE 22.05 on

+  * Trivial port of the EasyConfig.

+  * Added `sanity_check_commands`.

+  * Checked the documentation for further testing procedures bud coulnd't find any at the moment.